University of New Mexico Hospital: History

 The hospital's origins date back to 1952, when Bernalillo County and the Bureau of Indian Affairs (BIA) entered into an agreement to manage the construction of a hospital that would serve both the citizens of the county and the significant Native American population in the surrounding region.
 As part of the agreement, the BIA donated 5.3 acres of federal land to the county, upon which the hospital would be built.
 Bernalillo County Indian Hospital opened in October 1954.
 It was owned and operated by the county, with some additional financial support provided by the federal government on the condition that the hospital maintain at least 100 beds available for medical care of Native American patients.

 With the founding of the University of New Mexico School of Medicine in 1964, the hospital assumed the role of the primary teaching facility for the university.
 The hospital became known as Bernalillo County Medical Center in 1968, to emphasize the institution's role in serving the entire community.
 The following year, the university assumed operation of the hospital, although Bernalillo County maintained ownership of the facility and property.
 The name was officially changed to University of New Mexico Hospital in 1979.

 The hospital has expanded several times over the years.
 The Mental Health Center originally opened in 1969.
 The UNM Cancer Center was established in 1975, and is currently the only NCI Comprehensive Cancer Center in the state of New Mexico.
 In addition, Carrie Tingley Hospital - which was originally founded in Hot Springs in 1937 as a hospital for crippled children - moved to Albuquerque in 1981 and now operates within the UNMH system.
 The hospital achieved Level I trauma center status in 1983.
 In 1994, the University of New Mexico Health Sciences Center was created as an expanded academic campus for education and research in the bio-medical sciences.

 In June 2007, a new addition to the hospital opened its doors to the public.
 The Barbara and Bill Richardson Pavilion, named after former New Mexico Governor Bill Richardson and his wife Barbara, is a 455000 sqft, six-story addition to the main hospital building.
 The $225 million addition took approximately 3 years to complete, and now houses a greatly expanded emergency department as well as expanded intensive care units, pediatric operating rooms, birthing suites, playrooms, as well as improved children's inpatient wards.

+As of July 26, 2023, UNMH has been the health care provider at the Bernalillo County Metropolitan Detention Center.